10 Good Reasons Why You Should Use Linux

 Customizable

 Because of the OS’s open-source nature, developers have exceptional flexibility in customization options.
 These customizations start with aesthetic preferences, like changing your desktop environment or the colors of your terminal.
-With Linux filesystem, you can alter the functionality and interface of specific applications, like your trash bin and other desktop applications.
+With the Linux filesystem, you can alter the functionality and interface of specific applications, such as your trash bin and other desktop applications.

 There are also functional customizations possible with Linux, allowing you to alter the source code and optimize the OS for whatever hardware you plan to install it on.
 How else could Linux run on virtually every kind of hardware?